-Cohesity has enabled us to greatly simplify and consolidate secondary workloads across our entire global operations, reducing our datacenter footprint, and creating efficiency across our IT Infrastructure and Service Delivery teams.
-With native integration with Cisco, Oracle, and Pure, we have a single, unified platform for secondary data to deliver not only superior backup and recovery, but meeting requirements for disaster recovery and cloud integration in the future.”
+Cohesity has enabled us to greatly simplify and consolidate data across our entire global operations, reducing our datacenter footprint, and creating efficiency across our IT Infrastructure and Service Delivery teams.
+With native integration with Cisco, Oracle, and Pure, we have a single, unified platform for data management to deliver not only superior backup and recovery, but meeting requirements for disaster recovery and cloud integration in the future.”

 – Jim Wild, Manager, R&D Infrastructure Operations

 From its original 14 global data centers, Navis has now reduced down to five production data centers worldwide, with two in California, two in India and one in Germany.
 Navis has replaced all its Data Domain backups to Cohesity, and has eliminated the need for additional hardware across all its datacenters.
 Navis saved over $25K in CapEx savings with Cohesity and will save two to three times the amount in OpEx savings with the elimination of multiple support contracts.

 In addition, the Cohesity solution has freed up staff time and resources.
 The previous solution was a full time job in itself to manage, and it would typically take one person an entire week to resolve issues.
 “It took days to learn our previous solution and we felt like we barely scratched the surface,” explains Steve Culy, Senior System Engineer at Navis.
 “With Cohesity, even as a new player in the market, the interface is very mature and far more intuitive.
 Our team was off and running after an hour of training.”